Mavericks top Hornets 99-93 as Dallas deals Barnes to Kings

 Tim Hardaway Jr. scored 12 points in his first game since leaving the Knicks.
 Trey Burke went scoreless in four minutes while Courtney Lee didn’t play.

-Two people with knowledge of the trade said the Mavericks sent Barnes to the Kings for Zach Randolph and Justin Jackson.
-The people spoke on condition of anonymity because the trade hadn’t been announced.

-Barnes played most of the third quarter before reports of the trade surfaced, scoring seven of his 10 points.
+Barnes, who was traded for Kings forwards Zach Randolph and Justin Jackson, played most of the third quarter before reports of the deal surfaced, scoring seven of his 10 points.
 He wasn’t available in the locker room after the game.

 Dirk Nowitzki started realizing something was up when Barnes didn’t replace him early in the fourth quarter as usual with the 40-year-old playing a limited role in his record 21st season with the same franchise.